-SUNY-ESF Fire Log for Student Housing
+ESF Fire Log for Student Housing

-Date/Time Location Туре/Cause Number of Related Injuries Treated at Medical Facility Related Deaths Property Damage Value of Damaged Property No Incidents to Report N/A N/A 0 0 N/A 0
+Date/Time Location Type/Cause Number of Related Injuries Treated at Medical Facility Related Deaths Property Damage Value of Damaged Property None

 Campus Crime Statistics

 In accordance with recent updates to the "Clery Act," the following data are presented to review crime activity both on campus and on streets adjacent to campus property.
 Reported on-campus offenses include all offenses reported on campus property and in campus buildings.